gyandeeps/hypernpm/README.md

 To configure, edit `~/.hyper.js` and add `hypernpm` to `config`:

-Define 0 to 9 keys and attach it to some package.json script command.
+Define 0 to 9 keys and point it to a native npm command or a script from `package.json`.

 Example: